LTDuckie/sketch2scene/README.md

 ## Launch:
 ### Automatically
-I recommend this way when your sketch is not complex and not is without occlusion.
+I recommend this way when your sketch is not complex and is without occlusion.

 Open notebook file _sketch2scene.ipynb_ and run.
 #### Imports